ekans24/mcrnn_test/README.md

 Testing out and implementation of Mask-RCNN on mainly cars.

 # Github Repositories
-Using the following for Mask_RCNN: https://github.com/matterport/Mask_RCNN.git
+I used the following for Mask_RCNN algorithm:.
+The data was also obtained from here. https://github.com/matterport/Mask_RCNN.git
 I will also use a pre-trained model for the weights which can be downloaded from https://github.com/matterport/Mask_RCNN/releases.

 # Implementation